-In an interview with BBC Bristol, MacLennan said that there have been several immediate redundancies because of the company’s financial status but they are making sure that customers will still be supported and are maintaining the sales and service operations.
+In an interview with BBC Bristol, MacLennan said that there have been several immediate redundancies because of the Bristol Cars’ financial status but they are making sure that customers will still be supported and are maintaining the sales and service operations.

 BBC also talked to Steven Wiltshire, who has been with the firm for 14 years.
-Wiltshire said that the employees were treated “very, very badly.”
+Wiltshire said that the employees of Bristol Cars were treated “very, very badly.”

-Bristol's current model line-up is composed of the Fighter, Blenheim, Blenheim Speedster and Series 6.
-Bristol’s flagship vehicle is the Fighter T, which is powered by a twin-turbocharged, Dodge-derived V10 motor that has an output of 1012bhp and 1036lb ft.
+Bristol Cars’ current model line-up is composed of the Fighter, Blenheim, Blenheim Speedster and Series 6.
+Bristol’s flagship vehicle is the Fighter T, which is powered by a twin-turbocharged, Dodge-derived V10 motor that has a max output of 1,012 bhp and peak torque of 1,036 lb.-ft.

-It’s rare for the company to issue any production figures.
-Bristol has never offered any of its vehicles to the media to be evaluated. [via autocar]
+It is rare for the company to issue any production figures.
+In fact, Bristol Cars has never offered any of its vehicles to the media to be evaluated.